Azure/iotedgedev/README.md

     - `deployment.template.json` - Contains the config that is deployed to your IoT Edge device.
 It contains references to your modules, module routes and desired property information.
     - `runtime.template.json` - Contains the config used by your IoT Edge runtime.
 It contains your device connection string, your container registry settings and is used when you call the `iotedgedev setup` or `iotedgedev start` commands.

-1. **.config folder** - All expanded config files are copied to this folder and these files are used at runtime.
+1. **config folder** - All expanded config files are copied to this folder and these files are used at runtime.

 1. **logs folder** - Contains all the Docker log files for the Runtime and your modules.